MUDE-2025/GA1.1/report_template.md

 % solution_end

 **1.3 Which model of the examples do you think would be the most useful for winning the Ice Classic?
-Provide an explanation of your choice.
-Is the complexity of the model worth it?**
+Provide an explanation of your choice.**

 % solution_start